vsnyc/quickstart-workshop/content/10_prerequisites/10_create_keypair.md

 An EC2 KeyPair is required if you want to SSH into an EC2 instance.
 We will be creating multiple EC2 instances in this workshop and use a KeyPair with those instances.

+{{% notice tip %}}
+If you already have an existing EC2 KeyPair, and corresponding private key, you can skip this page.
+{{% /notice %}}

 ### Create an Amazon EC2 key pair

 Sign-in to your [AWS account](https://console.aws.amazon.com/)